-To report a crime, emergency situation or suspicious activity dial 55 from any campus telephone, use the campus exterior emergency telephones or dial (201) 200-3128 from both on /off-campus.

-You can also report a criminal incident in person at the Department of Public Safety, Rossey Hall 115, which is staffed with professional personnel 24 hours a day, seven days a week.
+To report a crime, emergency situation or suspicious activity dial 55 from any campus telephone or use the campus exterior emergency telephones on campus or dial (201) 200-3128 from both on / off-campus.
+You can also report a criminal incident in person at the Department of Public Safety, Rossey Hall 115, which is staffed with professional personnel 24 hours a day, seven days a week and by using the Rave Guardian APP.